Portal-Forge/Portal-Launcher/README.md

 ## Features

-- Add games that you own to your library automatically
+- Add games that you own & are downloaded to your library automatically
 - Sort your library easily